 Wolfgang Ischinger studied law in Bonn und Geneva as well as international law, foreign economic relations and history at Fletcher School of Law and Diplomacy and Harvard Law School.
 After his studies, he served on the staff of the Secretary General of the United Nations in New York.
 In 1975, he joined the Federal Republic of Germany’s Foreign Service.
 After working in the Policy Planning Staff of the Federal Foreign Office and at the German Embassy in Washington, D.C., he served on the staff of the Federal Foreign Minister, became the Minister’s Private Secretary, and Chief of the Parliament and Cabinet Division of the Federal Foreign Office.
 Later, he was appointed Minister and Head of the Political Section of the German Embassy to Paris.
 In 1993, he was named Director of the Policy Planning Staff of the Federal Foreign Office.
 In 1998, he was appointed State Secretary (Deputy Foreign Minister) of the Foreign Office.
 Between 2001 and 2008, he was German Ambassador to the United Kingdom and the United States of America.

-Michael Knoll is head of the Hertie Foundation’s Berlin Office since 2006.
+Michael Knoll is head of political issues of the Association of Berlin merchants and industrialists (VBKI).

-In his work, he focuses on Europe, participation and governance as well as education and integration.
+From 2006 to 2018, he was director of the Berlin offices of the non-profit Hertie Foundation.
+There, he focused on Europe, participation and governance as well as education and integration.
 Between 2002 and 2005, he was research consultant for international and European politics in the office of Joschka Fischer.
 Michael Knoll studied history and sociology at the University of Konstanz and attended the postgraduate course “Interdisziplinäre Frankreichstudien“ at the University of Freiburg.

 Dr Thomas Gambke is Chair of the ‘Grüner Wirtschaftsdialog e.V.’, a platform for discussions and development of change projects bringing together business and politics.